drewstopherlee/chowdown/_recipes/coconut-macaroons.md

 - Stir in egg whites and vanilla extract; mix well.
 - Drop by tablespoonful onto greased and floured cookie sheet.
 - Bake at 325°F for 20-25 minutes or until edges of macaroon are golden brown.
-- Immediately remove from cookie sheet and place on wire rack.
+- Immediately remove from cookie sheet and place on cooling rack.
 Cool completely before serving.

 nutrition:
     servingSize: 1 macaroon